alemar11/ios-watchos-tvos-macos-resources/README.md

 * [asmaplauncher](https://www.cocoacontrols.com/controls/asmaplauncher) - ASMapLauncher is a library for iOS written in Swift that helps navigation with various mapping applications.
 * [DistancePicker](https://github.com/qmathe/DistancePicker) - Custom UIKit control to select a distance with a pan gesture, written in Swift.
 * [DynamicBubble](https://github.com/vladaverin24/DynamicBubble) - Interactive Speech Balloon/Bubble view with rich customization UI for app user..
+* [GooglePlacesClone](https://github.com/VishalNandoriya/GooglePlacesClone) - This repository aims for a tutorial on how to use the Google Places API in conjunction with Google Maps iOS SDK.
 * [GpxLocationManager](https://github.com/vermont42/GpxLocationManager) - GpxLocationManager is a replacement for CLLocationManager that allows the developer to use GPS data from GPX files or CLLocation arrays for testing.
 * [MBMapPulseAnimation)](https://github.com/ManickB/MBMapPulseAnimation)
 * [NearBy](https://github.com/VishalNandoriya/NearBy) - iOS app to find nearby places using MapKit.